Top Pages

 - If you're called Brad Thor, people expect you to be 6 foot 4 with muscles.
 (Author Brad Thor)

 When the adverbial is at the front, it's not a serious crime to omit the comma, but you should use one because it aids reading.
-When the adverbial is short (one or two words), your readers won't need helping, so you're safe to scrap the comma if you think it looks unwieldy.
+When the adverbial is short (one or two words), your readers won't need helping, so you're safe to omit the comma if you think it looks unwieldy.

 - Yesterday I was a dog.
 Today I'm a dog.
 Tomorrow I'll probably still be a dog.
 Sigh!
 There's so little hope for advancement.
 (Cartoonist Charles M. Schulz via Snoopy)